SohamBorkar/LipSyncFusion/README.md

 ```
 After the process completes, the output video (`result_video.mp4`) will be saved in the `outputs/` folder.

+## Results

+The generated results are stored in the `/outputs` folder.
+You can download them and view the results.
+Please check all outputs in the /outputs folder to see the final generated videos.

 ## Troubleshooting

 - **File Not Found:** Verify that the paths provided to the `--face` and `--audio` arguments are correct.
 Adjust the paths if needed (use relative or absolute paths).